August 15 just past would have been her 102nd birthday. My Mom, Sally Horn, died on Sunday, July 26, 2009. Beloved

 Mom provided some of my best childhood memories when she took me to Manhattan in the subway to see the holiday decorations

-she loved reading, bingo, and doing crossword puzzles.
-In later years she adored her grandchildren and her grandson David
+reading, bingo, and doing crossword puzzles.
+In later years she adored her grandchildren and her grandson David loved to play

-The ten year series of presidential dollar coins: I have coins honoring the first 29 presidents:
+The ten year series of presidential dollar coins: I have coins honoring most of the earlier

-The latest one honors President Warren G. Harding.
-I also have the first 22 of the "America the Beautiful" quarters/
+U.S. presidents: The latest one honors President Franklin D. Roosevelt.
+I also have the first 24 of the "America the Beautiful"

 I have for sale most earlier State and America the Beautiful Quarters,